Neale Donald Walsch: Career

 Before writing the Conversations With God series, Walsch worked variously as a radio station program director, newspaper managing editor, and in marketing and public relations.
 In the early 1990s he suffered a series of crushing blows—a fire that destroyed all of his belongings, the break-up of his marriage, and a car accident that left him with a broken neck.
 Once recovered, but alone and unemployed, he was forced to live in a tent in Jackson Hot Springs, just outside Ashland, Oregon, collecting and recycling aluminium cans in order to eat.
 At the time, he thought his life had come to an end.
 Despondent, he began his writings after working his way out of homelessness and following a stint as a radio talk show host.

 His first book, Conversations with God, was published in 1995 and became an international bestseller.
 It remained on the New York Times Bestseller List for 135 weeks.
 Six of his other books have made the Times list in the years since.
 He has published 28 books and his works have been translated into 37 languages.

 Media appearances

 In 2003, the film Indigo, written by Walsch and James Twyman and directed by Stephen Simon was released.
-It chronicled the fictional story of the redemption of a grandfather, played by Walsch, through his granddaughter, who is an indigo child.
+It chronicles the fictional story of the redemption of a grandfather, played by Walsch, through his granddaughter, who is an indigo child.

-Conversations With God: The Movie opened in U.S. theaters in 2006 on October 27 and in Canada on November 10.
+Conversations with God: The Movie opened in U.S. theaters in 2006 on October 27 and in Canada on November 10.
 The film was released on DVD in February 2007.
 Clips of the film can be found on YouTube.

 Other documentaries and TV appearances include: